solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 template deployments.
 Moreover, through the [Azure Service Operator], development teams can provision Azure resources from Kubernetes, integrating infrastructure management into existing Kubernetes release pipelines.
-[Here] is a Microsoft sample provisioning Flexible Server from Kubernetes.
+[Here][59] is a Microsoft sample provisioning Flexible Server from Kubernetes.

 ## 04 / Summary